Gh0st0ne/SAGESPADE/README.md

 # SAGESPADE
 A fantastic macro structure that can be obfuscated easily per usage to ensure AV bypass.
+Works well against Windows systems, as well as email filtration checks.

 # Usage
 Open up "sagespade.vbs" and add your base64 encoded payload